-EDR software monitors various endpoints (computers, servers, tablets, mobile phones, etc.), not the system network.
+EDR software monitors terminals (computers, tablets, mobile phones, etc.), not the system network.

-To do this, EDR software analyzes the uses made of the monitored endpoints, in particular through behavioral analysis.
-This enables the recognition of behaviors that deviate from a norm after a learning phase, or for behaviors that are consistent with common attacker behavior.
-EDR software is also capable of monitoring the exploitation of security flaws.
+To do this, EDR software analyze the uses made of the monitored terminals, in particular through behavioral analysis.
+This enables the recognition of behaviors that deviate from a norm after a learning phase.
+EDR software are also capable of monitoring the exploitation of security flaws.

-The advantage of EDR solutions is that they allow companies to protect themselves against both known (e.g., a virus) and unknown attacks by analyzing suspicious behaviors.
+The advantage of EDR solutions is that they allow companies to protect itself against both known (e.g., a virus) and unknown attacks by analyzing suspicious behaviors.

-XDR analyzes data from multiple sources (email activity, endpoints, servers, networks, cloud streams, identity technologies such as AzureAD or single sign-on…) to validate alerts, reducing false positives and the overall volume of alerts.
-This stitching together of indicators from multiple sources allows XDR to improve the efficiency of security teams.
+XDR analyzes data from multiple sources (emails, endpoints, servers, networks, cloud streams...) to validate alerts, reducing false positives and the overall volume of alerts.
+This correlation of indicators from multiple sources allows XDR to improve the efficiency of security teams.

 The acronym MDR stands for managed detection and response.
-MDR brings together the SOC function and the various above solutions to enable end-to-end addressing of cyber threats.
-MDR provides an outcome.
+These solutions are managed by a cybersecurity provider.
+They are operated by an internal or outsourced SOC and enable end-to-end addressing of cyber threats.

 An analyst can perform remediation when a threat is detected and confirmed through automation, including the use of an orchestration tool (SOAR for Security Orchestration Automation and Response).
 Depending on an entity's cybersecurity maturity level, it is also entirely possible to automatically apply remediation.